- Terms & Conditions

 Upon issuance of a quotation by IEWC (“Seller”), Buyer may submit to IEWC a purchase order describing the goods and pricing set forth in IEWC’s quotation.
-Buyer’s Purchase Order may only be accepted by an authorized representative of IEWC.
+Buyer’s Purchase Order may only be accepted by an authorized representative of IEWC and must be greater than or equal to USD $100.00.
 IEWC may refuse or reject a Purchase Order issued by Buyer in whole or in part for any reason, including but not limited to credit issues, volumes or destinations.
 Prices and other information shown in any IEWC publication (including product catalogs and brochures) are subject to change without notice and to confirmation by specific quotation.
 Such publications are not offers to sell and are provided only as a source of general information.

 2. Formation of Agreement

 If IEWC accepts the purchase order from Buyer, IEWC agrees to sell and Buyer agrees to purchase the goods described in the Purchase Order, subject to these General Terms and Conditions of Sale (“Terms”).
 IEWC will provide buyer with an order acknowledgement form upon acceptance of a Purchase Order from Buyer which incorporates or references these Terms.
 The Quotation, the Purchase Order, these Terms and IEWC’s Order Acknowledgement constitute the agreement between the Parties (the “Agreement”).

 IEWC does not agree to any addition, alteration, or deletion by Buyer to these Terms.
 If Buyer responds to these Terms with a document which includes terms which differ from these Terms, the additional terms are deemed rejected and shall not become part of the Agreement between the parties unless agreed to in writing by IEWC.